U.S. Alerts

 Monday

-Monday: Scattered showers and thunderstorms after noon.
-Mostly sunny and hot, with a high near 98.
-South wind 5 to 10 mph becoming northwest in the morning.
-Chance of precipitation is 30%.
+Monday: Sunny and hot, with a high near 98.
+Southwest wind 5 to 10 mph becoming southeast in the afternoon.

 Monday